KenP97/lsb_steganography/README.md

     secret_message  :    Enter your message that needs to be hidden

-make sure to add the extension for the outfile except the jpg(jpeg) format because it is difficul to extract the hidden message from JPG (JPEF) format.
+Make sure to add the extension for the outfile except the jpg(jpeg) format as it is difficult

  Extract a secret from a steganographic image using LSB on the red channel